plurid/aptuitive/README.md

 </h1>

-Adapt the User Interface through learning from the user usage.
+Adapt the User Interface through Learning from Usage.